 July 2015 interview starting at 4:00 on Al Jazeera English about UNESCO World Heritage status for Japan's Meiji Era industrial sites linked to forced labor during WWII.
 YouTube

-Since 2012 I have worked for the State of California in Sacramento.
-Currently I am the policy manager for the High-Speed Rail Authority (HSRA).
-I previously was the editor at the Department of Consumer Affairs (DCA), Office of Professional Examination Services (OPES).
-Before that I was a policy analyst at the Department of Social Services (DSS), Community Care Licensing Division (CCLD).
-I worked as a technical writer (Japanese translator) and trainer at NEC's semiconductor plant in Roseville, CA, prior to becoming a civil servant.
+Since 2012 I have worked for the State of California.
+I currently manage a policy unit for the Department of Health Care Services (DHCS).
+I previously was the policy manager for the High-Speed Rail Authority (HSRA); the editor at the Department of Consumer Affairs (DCA), Office of Professional Examination Services (OPES); and a policy analyst at the Department of Social Services (DSS), Community Care Licensing Division (CCLD).
+I worked as a Japanese technical translator and trainer at NEC's semiconductor plant in Roseville, CA, prior to becoming a civil servant.